Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 **Current default JupyterLab feedback for notebook cell status is exclusively visual.** The cell prompt and favicon changes rely on users being able to see the icons, especially since these changes are not surfaced to the user unless their focus happens to already be on those icons when they change.
 This makes knowing the status of a cell difficult to impossible for users who cannot look at the screen in full.
 Quick to run code cells with a cell output—like the majority of cells run during these tests— tend to make this a trivial issue, it marks a drastic experience difference for sighted and non-sighted users.
 Fully sighted users can quickly verify the status of a cell in two different places, go about other work while waiting, and more easily verify when a cell has completed running.

-Participants who could not easily see or could not see the staus indicators at all (since they are small and relatively low contrast) relied on prior experience with notebooks, gut instinct about how long that section of code usually takes to run, or the appearance of a cell output to check a cell’s status.
-Having at least one non-visual option (like an audio indicator) or a visual option that would represent itself in a timely manner for assistive tech (like a notification) could provide users with the support they want.
-Making these options customizable would be important as well.
+Participants who could not easily see or could not see the status indicators at all (since they are small and relatively low contrast) relied on prior experience with notebooks, gut instinct about how long that section of code usually takes to run, or the appearance of a cell output to check a cell’s status.
+Having at least one non-visual option (like an audio indicator) or a visual option that would represent itself promptly for assistive tech (like a notification) could provide users the support they want.
+Making these options customizable would be necessary as well.

 #### Flexible command palette search/filter behavior

 Because several participants relied heavily on the command palette to complete tasks, the limit of its filtering arose several times.
 From the user end, the command palette feels like it searches only for direct matches within the command list for whatever the user types in.
-If a user knows exactly what they are looking for, they often have success.
+If users know precisely what they are looking for, they often succeed.
 Participants were sometimes able to quickly and flawlessly locate a desired command.
-But when they were exploring JupyterLab’s command options, unable to remember the exact name of a command, made a typo, or were unfamiliar with a task many participants had to give up using the command palette in order to complete the task.
-Depending on the assistive tech they use, typos can also be nontrivial to detect for blind or visually impaired users.
+But when they were exploring JupyterLab’s command options, unable to remember the exact name of a command, made a typo, or were unfamiliar with a task, many participants had to give up using the command palette to complete the task.
+Depending on their assistive tech, typos can also be nontrivial to detect for blind or visually impaired users.
 Having a fuzzy search or other typo/error support rather than only the direct filter would help the command palette continue to be the boon many participants wanted it to be.

 ## For future tests

 Reflecting on the findings and gaps in this set of tests, the following are questions to revisit in the future.

 - How might a screen reader user complete common notebook tasks in JupyterLab?
 - What are JupyterLab’s strengths and weaknesses when it comes to authoring notebooks and other documents with assistive tech?
+The script used in this test asked participants to edit existing cells, but did not ask them to start a notebook from scratch.
 - What more can we learn about navigating JupyterLab, especially with a variety of assistive tech?
 What are good examples of navigation that support disabled users?
 - What are the full range of notebook cell output types and what feedback to disabled users have on each type?
 - What is the real time collaboration experience in JupyterLab like for assistive tech users?
 This question requires JupyterLab collaboration modes to be more stable before it can be tested.